 Step 4: Review all federal student loans that you’re looking to consolidate

-After clicking on “apply for Loan Consolidation“, next you will be prompted to review all of your federal student loans that you want to consolidate.
+After clicking on “Apply for Loan Consolidation“, next you will be prompted to review all of the federal student loans that you want to consolidate.
 If everything looks correct, continue.